erikwijmans/skynet-ddp-slurm-example/README.md

 You can run on more than 1 nodes by setting `--nodes` to some value greater than 1.
 Ideally, you shouldn't use multiple nodes until you need >8 GPUs.
+Note that while multi-node does work on skynet, the interconnect between nodes is quite slow (10 gig ethernet -- while that may sound fast, "fast" interconnects by HPC standards are 400+ gig infiniband), so 2 nodes may be slower than 1.

 ## Some warnings about NCCL